Classification of hyperbolic Dehn fillings I: A weak version of the Zilber-Pink conjecture II (general case)

 \subsubsection{Proof of Theorem \ref{21091101}}

 In this subsection, we establish Theorem \ref{21091101}.
-We first provide an important lemma required in the proof the theorem.
-The lemma can be seen as a quantitative version of Theorem \ref{21082301} and, in the lemma, we present the explicit relationship between two Dehn filling coefficients satisfying \eqref{22021902}.
-Note that the key ingredient of the proof of the lemma was already presented in the proof of Lemma \ref{22050501}.
+We first provide an important lemma required for the proof of the theorem.
+The lemma can be seen as a quantitative version of Theorem \ref{21082301} and, in which we present the explicit relationship between two Dehn filling coefficients satisfying \eqref{22021902}.
+Note that the key ingredient of the lemma's proof was already presented in the proof of Lemma \ref{22050501}.

 \begin{lemma} Let $\mathcal{M}_{p_1/q_1, p_2/q_2}$ and $\mathcal{M}_{p'_1/q'_1, p'_2/q'_2}$ be two Dehn fillings of $\mathcal{M}$ having the same pseudo complex volume with $|p_h|+|q_h|, |p'_h|+|q'_h|$ ($h=1,2$) sufficiently large and $P$ be a Dehn filling point on $\mathcal{X}\times \mathcal{X}$ associated to the pair.
 We further suppose \begin{enumerate} \item ($\spadesuit$) the elements in any proper subset of $\{t_1, t_2, t'_1, t'_2\}$ are multiplicatively independent; \item $P$ is contained in an algebraic subgroup $H$ defined by\footnote{Note that $\det A_h, \det A'_h\neq 0$ by the assumption $\spadesuit$ where $A_h,A'_h$ $(h=1,2)$ are as given in \eqref{22080907}.}